Conformal Prediction: a Unified Review of Theory and New Challenges: Introduction

 In a nutshell, conformal prediction uses past experience in order to determine precise levels of confidence in new predictions.
 Using \cite{gammerman1998learning}'s words in the very first work on the topic, it is ``a practical measure of the evidence found in support of that prediction''.
 In order to do this, it estimates how ``unusual'' a potential example looks with respect to the previous ones.
 Prediction regions are generated plainly by including the examples that have quite ordinary values, or better those ones that are not very unlikely.
 Conformal algorithms are proven to be always valid: the actual confidence level is the nominal one, without requiring any specific assumption on the distribution of the data except for the i.i.d. assumption.
 There are many conformal predictors for any particular prediction problem, whether it is a classification problem or a regression problem.
 Indeed, we can construct a conformal predictor from any method for scoring the similarity (conformity, as it is called) of a new example with respect to the old ones.
 For this reason, it can be used with any statistical and machine learning algorithm.
 Efficient performances let to understand the growing interest on the topic over the last few years.

-The milestone in the related literature is the book entitled Algorithmic learning in a random world, written by \cite{book:alrw}.
-It explains thoroughly all the theoretical fundamentals, and it was published in $2005$.
-There is only another work that gives an overview on the topic, a more recent one actually, namely the book Conformal prediction for reliable machine learning, by \citeauthor{book:2014} (\citeyear{book:2014}).
+The cornerstone of the related literature is "Algorithmic learning in a random world", published in $2005$, where Vladimir Vovk and coauthors explains thoroughly all the theoretical fundamentals of CP There is only another, more recent, work that gives an overview on the topic, namely the book Conformal prediction for reliable machine learning, edited by \citeauthor{book:2014} (\citeyear{book:2014}).
 The mentioned book addresses primarily applied researchers, showing them the practical results that can be achieved and allowing them to embrace the possibilities CP is able to give.
 Therefore, its focus is almost totally on adaptations of conformal methods and the connected real-world applications.

 In the latest years, an extensive research effort has been pursued with the aim of extending the framework, and several novel findings have been made.
-We have no knowledge of in-depth publications that aim to capture these developments, and to give a picture of recent theoretical breakthroughs.
-Moreover, there is a great deal of inconsistencies in the extensive literature that has been developed regarding notation.
-The need for such an up-to-date review is then evident, and the aim of this work is to address this need of comprehensiveness and homogeneity.
+We have no knowledge of in-depth publications that aim to capture these developments and give a picture of recent theoretical breakthroughs.
+Moreover, there is a great deal of inconsistencies in the extensive literature that has been developed (e.g. regarding notation.), so the need for such an up-to-date review is then evident, and the aim of this work is to address this need of comprehensiveness and homogeneity.

 As in recent papers, our discussion is focused on CP in the batch mode.
-Nonetheless, properties and results concerning the online setting, where it was initially proposed, are not omitted.
+Nonetheless, properties and results concerning the online setting, which tended to be the focus of the earliest works on the subject, are not omitted.